 The software name and version number after the \Schneider Electric\ will vary depending on the version of software.

 2. Right-click to add a new string value and name it 'NetworkDiagram'

 , then type the path and name of your custom

 Note: If the physical location of the .dgm file is C:\Program Files (x86)\Schneider Electric\Power Monitoring Expert\config\digrams\ud\mycustomdiagram.dgm

 is a special function that defines the Power Monitoring Expert install directory.

 5. Close the Registry and restart IIS.

-Power Monitoring Expert 9.0 now has the ability to define custom entry diagrams directly within the Web Applications.
+Power Monitoring Expert 9.0 and newer versions now have the ability to define custom entry diagrams directly within the Web Applications.
 In the Diagrams tab, once a diagram has been added to the library, there will be an option to set it as the default diagram.
 Users have the ability to set their own individual entry diagrams, and Supervisors have the ability to set a system wide default diagram.